AteCastillo/simple_shell/README.md

 ```
 ## Exit

 By typing "exit" and hitting return, or by pressing Ctrl + D.
+Exit options:
-For the shell's purposes, a command which exits with a zero exit status has
+- For the shell's purposes, a command which exits with a zero exit status has
  succeeded.
-An exit status of zero indicates success.
-A non-zero exit status
+A non-zero exit status indicates  failure.
- indicates  failure.
- When  a  command  terminates  on a fatal signal N, bash uses the value of 128+N
+-  When  a  command  terminates  on a fatal signal N, bash uses the value of
- as the exit status.
+ 128+N  as the exit status.
- If a command is not found, the child process created to execute it returns a
+-  If a command is not found, the child process created to execute it returns a
  status of 127.
-If a command is found but is not executable, the return status
+- If a command is found but is not executable, the return status is 126.
- is 126.
-If  a command fails because of an error during expansion or
+- If  a command fails because of an error during expansion or redirection,
- redirection, the exit status is greater than zero.
+ the exit status is greater than zero.
- Shell builtin commands return a status of 0 (true) if successful, and non-zero
+- Shell builtin commands return a status of 0 (true) if successful, and
- (false) if  an  error  occurs  while they execute.
-All builtins return an exit
+ non-zero (false) if  an  error  occurs  while they execute.
+All builtins
- status of 2 to indicate incorrect usage
+ return an exit status of 2 to indicate incorrect usage.

+## Mode

 **Shell** can be invoked both interactively and non-interactively.
-If it is invoked with standard input not connected to a terminal, it reads and
+- If it is invoked with standard input not connected to a terminal, it reads
- executes received commands in order.
+ and executes received commands in order.

 Example:
 ```